 Not all of them have mobile apps compatible with iOS and Android devices, but that’s usually just a matter of time.
 There are bookmakers that have built their sites in HTML5 and that made mobile browsing much easier, since members don’t need to download or install anything to play on mobile.

 Sometimes, operators change their promo package, customising it completely for mobile.
 For instance, you can have different welcome bonuses if you sign up via mobile or other offers that you can only apply for on the mobile version of the bookmaker.
-For more details on mobile betting options, visit our dedicated mobile page.

 With all the scams and shady deals that are lurking around online, making sure that you don’t end up ripped off is one of the first things every punter should bear in mind.
 But rest assured, on LatestBettingSites, you will only find legit and UK Gambling Comission licensed boxing betting sites.